Baruch-Grizman/AWS-Web-Server-Terraform/README.md

 # Installing apache2 Web Server in AWS using Terraform

-Installing apache2 Web Server in AWS using Terraform
+Installing apache2 Web Server in AWS using Terraform\
+All CI/CD is managed in CircleCI platform

 ## Description
 ### An explanation of the various files in the project